 The ingredients in Janssen/Johnson & Johnson's COVID-19 vaccine are listed on page 3 here.

 Who were in the clinical trials?

-Clinical trials for both vaccines that have been authorized for emergency use by the FDA included thousands of men and women representing a wide range of ages from diverse racial and ethnic backgrounds and with varying degrees of health concerns.
+Clinical trials for vaccines that have been authorized or approved for emergency use by the FDA included thousands of men and women representing a wide range of ages from diverse racial and ethnic backgrounds and with varying degrees of health concerns.

 Demographic breakdowns of clinical trial participants can be found here:

 Did the clinical trials include people with comorbidities including diabetes or hypertension?